theredkoala21/lxd-webgui/README.md

 The installation procedure is as follows:
 - Install LXD (if not already happened)
-- Install lxd-gui
+- Install LXD-WEBGUI
-- Create a certificate and install it into lxd
+- Create a client certificate and install it into the browser, and lxd
-- Configure lxd
+- Configure lxd to listen to localhost/network

 ## Install LXD itself